-Depression is a serious mental illness, and according to the Anxiety And Depression Association of America affects 15 million people in America.
+Depression is a serious mental illness, and according to the Anxiety and Depression Association of America, it affects 15 million people in the United States alone.
 There’s no official statistic for the entire world, and there’s also no official statistic for various subcultures.
-Unfortunately, we won’t know how many people who play videogames—or identify as gamers—have depression.
-That won’t stop me from writing about my experiences of videogames and depression though!
-With the advent of Depression Quest, there has been an outlet of “What Depression Feels Like” but I think there’s something we’re not really looking at here: What is it like to play videogames while depressed?
+Unfortunately, we may never know how many people who play videogames—or identify as gamers—have depression.
+That won’t stop me from writing about my experiences of videogames and depression, though!
+With the release of Depression Quest, there has been an outlet of “What Depression Feels Like”, but I think there’s something we’re not really seeing here: What is it like to play videogames while depressed?

-Depression is an all consuming numbness, to put it in lay terms, that makes you unable to feel joy (or even anything in extreme cases) from the things you once loved.
-When your major form of entertainment suddenly becomes something you’re numbed to, then what happens?
-For me, a lot of things happen.
+Depression is an all-consuming numbness, to put it in lay terms, that makes you unable to feel joy (or even anything in extreme cases) from the things you once loved.
+When your major form of entertainment suddenly becomes something you’re numbed to, what happens next?
+For me, there’s quite a lot.
 I start playing difficult games and games I don’t really like.
-I play games with a very high risk, high reward method of providing fun, or games with lots of mind numbing tedium.
+I play games with a very high risk, high reward method of providing fun, or games with lots of mind-numbing tedium.
 Sometimes I play games that I’m not good at or that just aren’t fun, but they’re there.
 On rare occasions, I’ll play something with good writing and decent gameplay but with long lulls between action.
 And, perhaps the worst part, I’ll never actually write about any of it—Until now!

 Warframe isn’t so bad!
 Come, join me, and